Sylvia Masebo: Political career

 During Michael Sata's tenure, she was appointed as the Minister of Tourism and Arts in July 2012 and served until 20 March 2014, when she was dismissed.

 In July 2015, the Anti-Corruption Commission arrested Ms. Masebo and charged her with two counts of abuse of authority of office when she served as minister of Tourism and Arts.
 It was alleged that Ms. Masebo cancelled the procurement of a tender process of the Zambia Wildlife Authority (ZAWA) hunting concession.
 She was acquitted of the charges.

 Ahead of the 2016 general election, Sylvia Masebo decided to stand for Chongwe again, this time as the United Party for National Development (UPND) candidate.
 After losing her seat to Japhen Mwakalombe (who now stood for her previous party, the Patriotic Front), she decided to appeal the results, which was unsuccessful.

 In the 2021 general election, she stood again as the UPND candidate for Chongwe, which she won.
 It was the fourth time that she was elected as the Chongwe Member of Parliament.
 She was then chosen as Zambia's Health minister for the second time by the newly-voted President Hakainde Hichilema after being appointed firstly in October 2005.
 On 21 July 2024, the President decided to transfer Sylvia Masebo from her position as Minister of Health to being the Minister of Lands and Natural Resources, thereby exchanging roles with Elijah Muchima.

+Ahead of the 2026 general election, Chongwe constituency was split into two constituencies, namely Chongwe West and Chongwe East.
+Sylvia Masebo was adopted by the UPND to be their candidate in Chongwe East.
+Masebo finished second in Chongwe East at the 2026 election, with Anita Kamanga (an independent candidate) winning the parliamentary seat.